+There are many ways someone can become bilingual.
 Many people who are bilingual have acquired two languages from their early childhood.
 They may have had parents who spoke two different languages with them (OPOL), or they may have lived in a community where the language spoken outside, was different to the one spoken at home.
 (MLAH).

 Others may have been brought up with one language, and acquired another language later in life.
 They may have studied the language at school, had a bilingual education, travelled, or learned for other reasons.

 When you look at what it means to be bilingual, different people have different ideas on how fluent someone needs to be in the two languages they speak, to actually be considered bilingual.

 “Speaking two languages fluently” is one definition.
 But if talk about monolinguals who speak only one language, and we consider everyone “fluent” in that language, there are many differences in the levels of “fluency.”

 Sometimes the amount of education a person has received will influence the amount of vocabulary they have.
 Does it mean that someone less educated is less fluent in their native language?

 The bilingual definition doesn’t seem so simple at all does it?

 Many people, including myself, call their children bilingual when they are raised to speak two languages, even if they are young and don’t yet speak those languages fluently.

 After all, even a 3 year old who is bilingual, is only fluent in the languages he or she speaks, for the level of a 3 year old.
 You can’t expect them to have the vocabulary of an adult at such a young age.